BeautifulTrouble/Beautiful-Rising-Research/profiles/country-burma-mayanmar.md

 ### Mobile

-> Discovering the monopoly of Viber among the chat apps was the biggest surprise for us.
-More people use Viber than Facebook and other heavyweights of the world like WhatsApp, WeChat and Line, barely register.
-[Source](https://ondeviceresearch.com/blog/myanmar-mobile-internet-report)

 * Half of mobile internet population came online during the past 12 months
 * For 49% of the respondents mobile is the only way to go online
 * Huawei is the most popular handset manufacturer, 71% are using one of their phones